open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 ![flow](/images/demo-workflow.png)

 The `ocm-controller` creates `ComponentDescriptor` resources for each referenced component version.
-Those component descriptors will contain all the resources that those versions have, such as manifest files, configuration files, deployment files, etc.
+Those component descriptors contain all the resources that those versions have, such as manifest files, configuration files, deployment files, etc.

 It will use this dependency graph to lookup resource data in the right component version.